hxcde/myhassconfigs/makethingssmart/ac/README.md

 ### How to set it up?
 1. First of all, the IR remote control must be integrated into Home Assistant.
 With the RM mini 3, the integrated Broadlink plugin could be used.
 2. Then the IR remote control of your air conditioner must be learned to the remote control.
+To do this with a broadlink Device, follow the steps from the [Home Assistant Broadlink plugin page](https://www.home-assistant.io/integrations/broadlink/)

 ![smart_ac](https://user-images.githubusercontent.com/30338980/182379836-adff2fdc-9d22-4c71-b47b-2cfce0b6c779.png)